brentwilder/HyperQuest/README.md

 # HySNR

-HySNR: A Python package for computing Signal-to-Noise Ratios in hyperspectral imaging.
+HySNR: A Python package for computing Signal-to-Noise Ratios (SNR) in hyperspectral imaging (imaging spectroscopy) with an emphasis on repeatability and speed.
+Computations are sped up and scale with number of cpus.

 ## Installation Instructions